Rinzler8x/Game-Verse/README.md

 - **User registration and Login:** User can create personal account by providing full name, username and password.
 - **Browse and Purchase Games:** The website offers a vast library of video games.
 With a user-friendly interface to make quick and easy purchases.
 - **Cart:** The website has cart feature implemented so that users can first select all the games they wish to purchase and pay at 1 time only.
 - **User Profile:** It contains details such as profile picture, name and username.
-It displays their purchase history where in they can also delete any of purchase receipts if they wish too.
+It also displays their purchase history where in they can also delete any of purchase receipts if they wish too.

 **Tech Stack:**
 - **Frontend:** HTML & CSS were used to create an easy and user friendly interface UI/UX experience.